UKCloud/documentation/articles/openshift/oshift-ref-pricing.md

 toc_mdlink: oshift-ref-pricing.md
 ---

-# Pricing information for UKCloud for Managed OpenShift
+# Pricing information for UKCloud for Red Hat OpenShift

 ## Overview

-UKCloud for Managed OpenShift pricing can be as low as £0.74 per hour (using committed annual pricing option).
+UKCloud for Red Hat OpenShift pricing can be as low as 74p per hour (using committed annual pricing option).
 Full pricing with all options, including licensing and connectivity, is available in the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 OpenShift is packaged to provide you with a high level of flexibility to scale your environments inline with your workloads.